WSU-kduncan/s24cicd-hhundie/README_CD.md

 Update `README-CD.md` in main folder of your repo to include:

 - How to install Docker to your instance
+    -  Install docker on the instance
+    1. go to home
+    2. ssh to the instance we want to use ( I used my "proxy" instance)
+    3. once in proxy instance -> sudo apt install docker
 - Container restart script
   - Justification & description of what it does
   - Where it should be on the instance (if someone were to use your setup)